cambiotraining/bioinformatics-software-pipelines/materials/03-nfcore.md

 In this case we used the following generic options:

 - `-profile "singularity"` indicates we want to use Singularity to manage the software.
 Nextflow will automatically download containers for each step of the pipeline.
-- `-revision "1.0.1"` means we are running version 1.0.0 of the pipeline.
+- `-revision "{{< var version.demo >}}"` means we are running version {{< var version.demo >}} of the pipeline.
 It's a good idea to define the specific version of the pipeline you run, so you can reproduce the results in the future, in case the pipeline changes.
 You can see the latest versions available from the [workflow documentation page](https://nf-co.re/demo/).

-We then have workflow-specific options (all listed [in the documentation](https://nf-co.re/demo/1.0.0/parameters/)):
+We then have workflow-specific options (all listed [in the documentation](https://nf-co.re/demo/{{< var version.demo >}}/parameters/)):

 - `--input` is the samplesheet CSV for this pipeline, which we prepared beforehand using a spreadsheet program such as Excel.
 - `--outdir` is the name of the output directory for our results.